ChenPeleg/minimal-mistakes-pages/_tabs/how to use.md

 ---
 title : how to use
+icon: fas fa-archive
-order: 1
+order: 3
 ---

-# best way to use it

-I think there is a good way to use it